 Drive Sober or Get Pulled Over

-Pasadena Police Department’s Traffic Unit will conduct a DUI checkpoint on May 4, 2012, in the City of Pasadena between the hours of 7:00 PM and 3:00 AM.
-Checkpoints are placed in locations that have the greatest opportunity for achieving drunk and drugged driving deterrence and at the same time provide the greatest safety for officers and the public.
+Pasadena, CA – Pasadena Police Department Traffic Unit will be conducting a DUI checkpoint on Saturday, April 14, 2012, between the hours of 7:00 pm and 3:00 am.
+Checkpoints are placed in locations that have the greatest opportunity for achieving drunk or impaired driving deterrence and provide the greatest safety for the public.

-Officers will contact drivers who pass through the checkpoint looking specifically for signs of alcohol and/or drug impairment.
-Drivers caught driving impaired can expect jail time, license suspension, and insurance increases, as well as fines, fees, DUI classes, court probation and other expenses that can exceed $10,000.
+Officers will be contacting drivers passing through the checkpoint and will be looking for signs of alcohol and/or drug impairment.
+Drivers caught driving impaired can expect jail, license suspension, and insurance increases, as well as fines, fees, DUI classes, court, probation and other expenses that can exceed $10,000.

 All too often, members of our community are senselessly injured or killed on local roadways by impaired drivers.
-“Over the course of the past twelve months there have been sixty-two DUI collisions in the City of Pasadena which have claimed two lives and resulted in the injury of twenty-seven other people.
-Our officers are absolutely committed to getting the impaired drivers off our streets, so that another family does not have to suffer through a tragic, senseless loss or injury to a loved one.” says Pasadena Police Chief Phillip Sanchez.
+“Over the course of the past year, DUI collisions have claimed 1 life and resulted in 63 wrecks, injuring 19 of our friends and neighbors in Pasadena,” said Pasadena Police Chief Phillip Sanchez.